Adude999/CS-GO-HackClient/README.md

 - Download VMProtect.

-- Open the dll in it.
+- Open the *.dll in it.

 - Change the compilation type to ultra.

 - Press F5

-- = Undetected .dll or injector
+- = Undetected *.dll or injector